Sharks-Interactive/JamTips/index.md

   [ChipTone](https://sfbgames.itch.io/chiptone) - Tool for generating 8 bit chip tones.

-  [Audacity](https://www.audacityteam.org/) - Hugely powerful audio editor
+  [Audacity](https://www.audacityteam.org/) - Great audio editor for general needs

+  [Reaper](https://www.reaper.fm/) - Much more powerful of the two but has an intersting situation regarding licenses, cost and legal iffyness.
+TLDR it's not realy 'free' per say so keep this in mind!

   [Ideas for Audio Recording](https://docs.google.com/document/d/1wdehsasEozn6h3JQdyJjFgP70--Dk3WLQL-hU17j7Y0/edit?usp=sharing) - A list of objects that can be used to make       certain sounds